New Dwelling or Place of Public Occupancy Water Testing Requirements

-Prior to the issuance of a building permit for a new dwelling, the applicant must submit evidence of a potable water supply either already existing on the property or legally available to the property (i.e. shared well or community water supply).
+Prior to the issuance of a building permit for a new dwelling or place of public occupancy, the applicant must submit evidence of a potable water supply either already existing on the property or legally available to the property (i.e. shared well or community water supply).
 In order to ensure that the water supply is potable (drinkable) and in sufficient quantity to support the daily needs of a household, the county requires a water quality test and a well pump test performed within the last 12-months.
 Please view and print the following documents:

 - Water Supply Requirements Checklist and Directions